happygoals/takeaways/docs/Project Management/Responsibility of Project Success.md

+---
+layout: default
-# Responsibility of Project Success
+title: Responsibility of Project Success
+parent: Project Management

+nav_order: 3
+---
+# Communication Plan
+{: .no_toc }

-##
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-Everyone on the team is responsible for the success of a project!
+## Everyone on the team is responsible for the success of a project!
 All of the team members are responsible.

 * A project manager is a teacher/guide to help other team members contribute to the project.
 * Servant leadership.